alexyuly/ViewScript-Runtime/README.md

 }
 ```

+> [!NOTE]
-> 💡 Curly braces enclose a unit of functionality with a sequence of steps.
+> Curly braces enclose a unit of functionality with a sequence of steps.
 In this case, it's the definition of a view.

+> [!NOTE]
-> 💡 Render an HTML element in a snap by putting its tag name inside angle brackets, like `<p>`, for a paragraph.
+> Render an HTML element in a snap by putting its tag name inside angle brackets, like `<p>`, for a paragraph.

+> [!NOTE]
-> 💡 The equals sign denotes a binding of a field to a property.
+> The equals sign denotes a binding of a field to a property.
 In this case, it binds the constant text value `"Hello, world!"` to the paragraph's `content` property.

 💁 Show an alert when a button is clicked: